All Over the Place (KSI album)

-All Over the Place is the second studio album by English YouTuber, boxer, entrepreneur, singer and rapper KSI.
+All Over the Place is the second studio album by English influencer, boxer, and musician KSI.
 It was released by RBC Records and BMG on 16 July 2021.
-The album features guest appearances from Future, 21 Savage, Yungblud, Polo G, Anne-Marie, Digital Farm Animals, Craig David, Jay1, Deno, Gracey, Bugzy Malone, Rico Love, Lil Durk, and S-X. The deluxe edition was released on 27 August 2021.
+The album features guest appearances from Future, 21 Savage, Yungblud, Polo G, Anne-Marie, Digital Farm Animals, Craig David, Jay1, Deno, Gracey, Bugzy Malone, Rico Love, Lil Durk, and S-X. The deluxe edition was released on 31 August 2021.
 It features additional guest appearances from A1 x J1, Nevve, and Lil Wayne.
 Production was handled by a variety of record producers, including Digital Farm Animals, S-X, Matt Schwartz, Jacob Manson, Toddla T, Show N Prove, Don Corleon, Jake Gosling, Diztortion, and Quix, among others.

 The album was preceded by the UK top three singles, "Really Love", "Don't Play", "Patience", and "Holiday".
 For the deluxe edition, it was preceded by only one single, "Lose".
 The album debuted atop the UK Albums Chart.
 In promotion, KSI performed a live concert, the KSI show the day after the release of the standard edition.
 His friends and fellow musicians, such as Digital Farm Animals, S-X, AJ Tracey, and others participated in the event.

 Release and promotion

 All Over the Place was preceded by four UK top ten singles:

 "Really Love", featuring English singer-songwriter Craig David and English record producer Digital Farm Animals, was released on 23 October 2020 as the album's lead single and it debuted at number three on the UK Singles Chart.

 "Don't Play", a collaboration with English singer-songwriter Anne-Marie and Digital Farm Animals, was released on 15 January 2021 as the second single and it debuted at number two on the UK Singles Chart.

 "Patience", featuring English singer-songwriter Yungblud and American rapper Polo G, was released on 12 March 2021 as the third single and it debuted at number three on the UK Singles Chart.

 "Holiday" was released on 18 June 2021 as the album's fourth single and it debuted at number two on the UK Singles Chart.

-British rapper Jay1's single "Swerve", which features a guest appearance from KSI, was released as the fifth single on 2 July 2021 and is included on the Platinum VIP edition of the album.
+British rapper Jay1's single "Swerve", which features a guest appearance from KSI, was released as the fifth single on 1 July 2021 and is included on the Platinum VIP edition of the album.

 The lead and only single for the deluxe edition, "Lose", a collaboration with American rapper Lil Wayne, was released on 6 August 2021.

 KSI headlined The SSE Arena, Wembley on 25 February 2022 in support of the album.